antagon/TCHunt-ng/README.md

 	Usage: tchuntng [options] <file>...

 	Options:
+	 -p  preserve access time of files analyzed
+	 -q  quietly treat no results as success
 	 -r  recursively traverse a directory
 	 -s  show a file's classification
 	 -T  enable TCHunt compatibility mode
-	 -q  quietly treat no results as success
 	 -x  don't cross filesystem boundaries
-	 -p  preserve access time of files analyzed
+	 -z  look inside compressed files
 	 -v  show version information

 ## Environment

 The behavior of TCHunt-ng is affected by the following environment variables.

-The environment variable MAGIC can be be used to override default magic file name.
+The environment variable MAGIC can be used to override default magic file name.
 Please note that doing so may affect other programs that rely on *libmagic*.

 ## Exit status